getzep/graphiti/README.md

 ## Quick Start

 > [!IMPORTANT]
-> Zep uses OpenAI for LLM inference and embedding.
+> graphiti uses OpenAI for LLM inference and embedding.
 Ensure that an `OPENAI_API_KEY` is set in your environment.
 Support for Anthropic and Groq LLM inferences is available, too.

 ```python
 from graphiti_core import Graphiti